 You can also walk to Ilig-Iligan Beach if you're coming from Puka Beach.
-You can take a walk via the Boracay Beach Road for 15 to 20 minutes.
-It'll be worth it though once you reach this idyllic destination.
+You can take a walk via Boracay Beach Road for 15 to 20 minutes.
+It'll be worth it, though, once you reach this idyllic destination.

-Standing at about 370 ft.
-Above sea level, Mount Luho is Boracay's highest peak.
-It's also the best vantage point to get a panoramic view of Boracay island.
+Standing at about 370 feet above sea level, Mount Luho is Boracay's highest peak.
+It's also the best vantage point to get a panoramic view of Boracay Island.
 Don't be intimidated by the height; it's a short climb to Mount Luho's viewing deck.

-To go here, you can join a Boracay Island sightseeing trip or ride tricycles that you can charter you to get you to the peak.
-The trail going upwards might be challenging for non-trekkers, but the stairs are made with concrete, which means you get to climb as safe as it can be.
+To go here, you can join a Boracay Island sightseeing trip or ride tricycles that you can charter to get you to the peak.
+The trail going upwards might be challenging for non-trekkers, but the stairs are made with concrete, making it a bit easier.

 There are three view decks in Mount Luho.
-First, the one with the bamboo and wooden bridge viewpoint called Stoy Mount Luho Viewpoint.
-Another one is the most crowded of them all, which is called Mount Luho View Deck.
+The one with the bamboo and wooden bridge viewpoint is called Stoy Mount Luho Viewpoint.
+Another one is the most crowded of them all, Mount Luho View Deck.

 Of all the beaches in Boracay, Tambisaan Beach has the most abundant marine life near the shore.
-You only have to walk one third along the beach and swim about 25 meters into the bay to witness its magnificence.
-Make sure to pack your snorkeling gears such as your fins and goggles.
+You only have to walk one-third along the beach and swim about 25 meters into the bay to witness its magnificence.
+Make sure to pack your snorkeling gear, such as your fins and goggles.

-You don't want to miss the underwater spectacle that awaits you at Tambisaan beach.
-You'll be able to see different kinds of marine life such as pelican eel, spotted handfish, and frogfishes.
-You'll also be able to see different types of coral such as black coral, staghorn coral, sea pen, and antipathies.
+You don't want to miss the underwater spectacle that awaits you at Tambisaan Beach.
+You'll be able to see different kinds of marine life, such as pelican eel, spotted handfish, and frogfish.
+You'll also be able to see different types of coral, such as black coral, staghorn coral, sea pen, and antipathies.

-If you're interested in visiting this tourist destination, Tambisaan Beach is located west of Station 3.
-You can take a tricycle for a 10-minute ride to this snorkeling hotspot.
+Tambisaan Beach is located west of Station 3.
+You can take a 10-minute tricycle ride to this snorkeling hotspot.
 Once you're there, take your sweet time marveling at the coral reefs and vibrant marine life.
-Take note that it might get busier, especially during peak hours as it is an alternative port to Cagban Beach.
+Take note that it might get busy, especially during peak hours, as it is an alternative port to Cagban Beach.

 You may also opt to join a trip that includes Tambisaan Beach on its itinerary.
-Make sure to take photos, swim and lounge within the area, and have fun by trying out snorkeling!
+Take photos, swim, lounge in the sand, and have fun by snorkeling!

 Balinghai Beach is an elusive beauty; during high tide, it becomes entirely submerged.
 On low tide, this small private beach is the perfect romantic hideaway.
-This beach is altogether secluded from the bustle of Boracay.
-You can tuck in a cove below limestone cliffs; the beach flaunts cottages built into the surrounding rock formations and plants.
+This beach is secluded from the hustle and bustle of Boracay.
+You can tuck in a cove below limestone cliffs; the beach has cottages built into the surrounding rock formations and plants.

 Owned by Balinghai Resort, you can access the beach by paying their entrance fee.
-The entrance fee is consumable as a credit at their restaurant.
+The entrance fee is consumable at their restaurant.
 Take advantage of this by having an intimate dining experience by the beach!

 Enjoy watching the sunset in this hidden gem.
-If you want, you can also opt to stay the night.
-Having a day trip here is quite fulfilling already though, make sure you plan your trip here well and in proper weather conditions.
+If you want, you can also opt to stay the night, but make sure you plan your trip here well and in proper weather conditions.